 Standing Committees and Forums

-We run a number of Standing Committees and Forums each are made up by volunteers, members of the Executive team and a Board member.
+We run a number of Standing Committees and Forums.
+They are made up by volunteers, members of the Executive team and a Board member.
 Our Committees oversee activities relating to their particular area and feedback to the Board.
 The Forums help develop policy, take work our forward, and inform debate.

-We also work across seven regional branches around the UK.
-Regions bring together members in the local geographical area to plan or attend events such as factory visits or conferences, run competitions and hold meetings.
+We also work across seven branches around the UK.
+Branches bring together members in the local geographical area to plan or attend events such as factory visits or conferences, run competitions and hold meetings.

-Provide opportunities for members with common subject interests to come together professionally.
+Provide opportunities for members with common special interests to come together professionally.